duparq/hwa/doxygen/using.md

 Asynchronous instructions can only be used after an `hwa_begin()` or `hwa_begin_from_reset()` instruction.
-Their action is memorized into the HWA cache.
-When the `hwa_commit()` instruction is met, HWA determines from the content of the cache the machine code to produce.
+Their action is memorized into the HWA context.
+When the `hwa_commit()` instruction is met, HWA determines from the context the machine code to produce.

-The `hwa_nocommit()` instruction can be used to put the cache in a known state without producing machine code.
+The `hwa_nocommit()` instruction can be used to put the context in a known state without producing machine code.
 This can be used to make HWA produce code that modifies a known configuration.

+@par An example:
 @code
 #define HW_DEVICE               attiny44
 #define HW_DEVICE_PACKAGE       14pdip